tip-org/tools-paper/paper.md

-We have observed a new growth in interest in automated inductive theorem proving, with support in dedicated and general theorem provers and assistants such as Zeno, HipSpec, Hipster, CVC4, Pirate, Dafny, and the Graph Thingy.
+We have observed a new growth in interest in automated inductive theorem proving, with support in dedicated and general theorem provers and assistants such as Zeno, HipSpec, Hipster, CVC4, Pirate, Dafny, and the Graphsc.
 Spurred by this we started collecting benchmarks to be able to compare and evaluate theorem provers (in earlier work TIP).
 At the time of writing, we have 351 benchmarks.